-In an effort to maintain the University's strong financial position in this challenging environment, the University has expanded its geographic footprint along the Gate City Boulevard corridor through the Spartan Village Residence Hall project.
+In an effort to maintain the University's strong financial position in the current challenging and competitive higher education environment, the University has successfully expanded its geographic footprint along the Gate City Boulevard corridor through the completion of several significant building projects.
+The Spartan Village Phase I project consisted of the construction of four apartment style residence halls with an 800 bed capacity.
 This project has been a tremendous success with all four buildings being fully occupied since opening in the fall of 2013.
+The Kaplan Center for Wellness, a 216,000 square foot facility, houses the Department of Recreation and Wellness and enhances the University's vision of making a difference in the lives of students and the campus community.
+Construction of Spartan Village Phase II, a 300 bed apartment style residence hall with associated retail space, located between Spartan Phase I and the Kaplan Center for Wellness, has begun and is expected to be completed by the start of the fall 2017 semester.
 The demand for this apartment style residence hall space will remain strong in this area due to the related projects, the Railroad Pedestrian Underpass and Campus Police Building, that were completed and fully operational for the fall 2014 semester.
-These projects provide the new apartments with access to security services and an easy connection to campus.
-The area will be further enhanced by the Student Recreation Center currently under construction and additional apartment style student housing and mixed-use spaces planned for the near future.
+These projects provide Spartan Village Phase I and II and the Kaplan Center for Wellness with access to security services and an easy connection to other areas of the campus.